Best Spotting Scope Tripods for 2021

 Most people can easily name the major components of a hunter’s kit.
 You have your weapon, scope, backpack, boots, gloves, and camouflage clothing.
 The majority of people will miss a two major pieces of equipment that can make a hunting trip a success or an utter failure.

 The two pieces of equipment that people will forget is the spotting scope and the spotting scope tripod.
-A hunter could possess the best spotting scope on the market, but if they do not have a tripod that provides stability, they will never see the game they are hunting.
-This article will discuss the seven best spotting scope tripods on the market.
+A hunter could possess a spotting scope on the market, but if they do not have a tripod that provides stability, they will never see the game they are hunting.
+This article will discuss the top seven spotting scope tripods on the market.
 This list will feature tripods made by companies that produce other hunting equipment, but it will also feature tripods from companies that specialize in photography equipment.
 Much like Nikon, these photography equipment companies are trying to make their way into the hunting and conservation business.

 See Top Article: Best Rifle Scope

 Before we begin with our spotting scope tripod list, there are two major categories of tripod head mounts.
 These are important to know when purchasing a tripod because mounts are where your expensive spotting scope will be attached.
 The two head mounts are either a ball head or a pan head.
 Let’s quickly discuss the pros and cons of these two heads.

 The ball head is basically a ball in a socket with a screw upon which you mount your spotting scope.
 The ball head is easy to use and adjust.
 Ball heads usually have a screw to tighten the head to hold your spotting scope still.
 It will also have a tension/friction adjustment that will allow the ball to move freely or with more pressure from the user.
 The simple design of a ball head allows more intuitive control of your spotting scope while it is attached to the tripod.
 The ball head is quicker to operate than a pan head.
 Using the ball head allows you to follow the movement of game as the adjustments are more fluid than the pan head.